 When using a recording for which you have performed signal quality annotations, you can load the signal quality annotations: Open -> Open signal quality file.

-After the quality annotations are loaded, you will see green and red bar appearing on the top of the RR interval time series figure.
-The part in green correspond to good quality data (i.e. data which analysis can be trusted) and the part in red correspond to bad quality data (i.e. data which should not be trusted.)
+After the quality annotations are loaded, you will see a bar with green and red parts appearing on the top of the RR interval time series figure.
+The part in green corresponds to good quality data (i.e. data which analysis can be trusted) and the part in red corresponds to bad quality data (i.e. data which should not be trusted.)
 In addition, the RR time series is highlighted in red for the intervals which are indicated as bad quality.

 Frequently asked questions¶

 When do we need to make signal quality annotations?¶